TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 * **Events** - Between severe weather, magical buildups, and mysterious invaders, learn to expect the unexpected as forces both natural and supernatural interfere with your runs.

+* **New Monsters** - New species of the Planet have come out to put a stop to your invasion of their home.

 * **Typhoon** - The Planet grows restless, with fearsome events and monsters coming in greater numbers than ever before.
 Unlock new skins for survivors* by proving yourself in this new challenge exceeding even Monsoon!
 	 *currently includes Commando, MUL-T, Acrid, Captain, and Commando's Vestige.